djplaner/blog/docs/2017/01/12/formulating-a-trello-process/index.md

 ---
+categories:
+- eei
+date: 2017-01-12 15:47:11+10:00
+next:
+  text: Exploring course site resource usage using MAV
+  url: /blog2/2017/01/25/exploring-course-resource-usage-using-mav/
+previous:
+  text: Early thoughts on the new year and the new job
+  url: /blog2/2017/01/03/early-thoughts-on-the-new-year-and-the-new-job/
 title: Formulating a Trello process
-date: 2017-01-12 15:47:11+10:00
-categories: ['eei']
 type: post
 template: blog-post.html
 ---